techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **What this does**

-- Goes through every element in the `obstacles` array.
+- Loops through **every obstacle sprite** stored in the array.
-- Moves each obstacle one step left.
+- Moves each one one step left (towards the bird).
-- Works no matter whether there are 0, 5 or 20 obstacles.
+- Works the same whether there are 0, 3 or 20 obstacles in the array.

-**How to explain it to participants**
+**How to explain it**

-- Link directly back to earlier array work:
+- Link back to Part A and B:

+  > “Before, we looped through every word or every image in an array.
-  - *“Before, we used loops to show each word or number.
-Now we loop through an array of sprites and move each one.”*
+  > Now we loop through an array of **sprites** and move each sprite one step.”

-- Emphasise that we don’t need separate variables like `pipe1`, `pipe2`, `pipe3` — the **array plus loop** replaces all that.
+- Emphasise the power of arrays:

+  > “Instead of writing separate code for obstacle 1, obstacle 2, obstacle 3… we have a single array and a single loop that handles them all.”

 **Common mistakes**

-- Accidentally changing y instead of x.
+- Accidentally changing `y` instead of `x` (obstacles move up/down instead of sideways).
-- Forgetting this loop and wondering why newly created obstacles never move.
+- Forgetting this step completely, which makes newly‑spawned obstacles appear but never move.

-**Good question to ask**
+**Good discussion question**

-- “What would happen if we removed this loop completely?
-Would the game still feel like a scrolling game?”
+- “What would the game feel like if we removed this loop?
+Would it still be a scrolling game?”

+Let learners describe the behaviour: static obstacles suddenly appearing on the right and never moving.

 ---